actions/dependency-review-action/docs/examples.md

   - 'BSD-2-Clause'
 ```

-The Dependancy Review Action workflow file will then look like this:
+The Dependency Review Action workflow file will then look like this:

 ```yaml
 name: 'Dependency Review'